quangdaon/jquery-ticker/README.md

-# jquery-ticker
+# jQuery News Ticker Plugin

-jQuery News Ticker Plugin
+In Development.
+Do not use.